aptech/docs/docs/CR-loadd.rst

     The number of variables equals:        3.0000000
     The number of observations equals:        13.000000

-Load a string date from a .csv file and automatically convert it to a Posix date/time (seconds since Jan 1, 1970).
+Load a string date from a .csv file and automatically convert it to a POSIX date/time (seconds since Jan 1, 1970).
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 ::